Chicken Breasts Rolled with Basil and Cheese

-My neighbor Marlee is teaching herself how to cook and I've been offering her some tips, suggestions and mostly encouragement to just start cooking and have fun with it.
-I asked her to find a recipe, prepare it and then write about it for my blog.
+My neighbor Marlee is teaching herself how to cook, and I've been offering her some tips, suggestions and encouragement to start cooking and have fun with it.
+So I asked her to find a recipe, prepare it, and write about it for my blog.

 Marlee's First Blog Post

-- Be careful when pounding your chicken flat, as some sections of my chicken were about to fall off and this made rolling a little bit difficult.
+- Be careful when pounding your chicken flat, as some sections of my chicken were about to fall off, making rolling a little bit difficult.
 One solution to this is to focus more on pounding the thick sections and be careful on the thinner areas.
 Or, you could butterfly your chicken breast, creating a thinner, larger cut of meat that's much easier to roll.

 - Don't layer on the cheese spread too thick.
-I was slabbing on the delicious herb cheese spread so thick that when I began to roll the chicken breast, cheese spread was oozing out of the sides and made a mess.
-So, make sure to spread evenly and use judgment on how thick to pile it on.
-The chicken turned out fine and tasted great, so if you don’t mind a little mess, pile it on.
+I was slabbing on the delicious herb cheese spread so thick that when I began to roll the chicken breast, the cheese spread was oozing out of the sides and made a mess.
+So, make sure to spread it evenly and use judgment on how thick to pile it on.
+The chicken turned out fine and tasted great, so pile it on if you are okay with a little mess.

 - Be careful when cutting off the Butcher's twine.
 Unfortunately, some of the outer crispiness from the breadcrumb mixture came off when I cut the butcher's twine.
-Obviously this is going to be sort of inevitable, since I highly recommend tying the chicken breasts before dipping them in the egg and breadcrumbs, but use caution so you don't lose too much!
+This is going to be inevitable since I highly recommend tying the chicken breasts before dipping them in the egg and breadcrumbs, but use caution so you don't lose too much!

 - Use a lot of basil!
 I used only 2-3 leaves per breast, which I thought would have been enough.
-In my personal opinion, it was not.
+It was not.
 Get enough leaves to coat your chicken breast.